Choosing a Small Business Idea: Sorting the Good Business Ideas from the Bad

 Wholesale Business Ideas: Easy to Start, Hard to Succeed

 If you are thinking about opening a wholesale business, think twice!
 Although it’s typically easy and quick to be able to reach a high level of sales in this industry, you’ll find it a lot harder to earn a decent profit margin or perhaps even stay afloat at all.
 Most wholesale businesses operate on very thin profit margins that are possible only because of highly sophisticated and efficient operating procedures, tight credit and collections control, and most of all, a large volume of sales over which to spread overhead.

-On the Other Hand, an Exclusive Distributorship Can Be a Great Business!
+On the Other Hand, an Exclusive Distributorship Can Be a Very Good Business Idea!